JazzMaster/MasterMyVMs/README.md

 (You need a few libraries under Ubuntu to get it all up and running correctly.)

-VirtualBox is not the enemy but it can be a PITA at times. libVirt is more of one.
 I have not tested these with VMWare and my OS scripts have not used VMWare or "VBox hacks" which are floating around.
 QEMU is easier to "hack" as it were.

 Win XP was the exception for my MD drive but with usb passthru(doesnt work w VBox) this shouldnt be a problem anymore.
-(lsusb -v to get the MiniDisc vendor ids for qemu, WILL NOT work for VBox, works with VMWare)
+(lsusb -v to get the MiniDisc vendor ids for qemu- or use virt-manager usb redirect option) (This may be because VirtualBox doesnt catch USB events on "unknown" hardware.)

 Im running the following: